alim-ansari/project-posts/README.md

 #### Besides Feed Tab there is My Posts tab.

 In My Posts Tab there includes all the posts done by the current account user.

+### At first it will show a message to add a new post.

+When user clicks on it, a modal opens and user can submit their post.

-Below Feed and My Posts there is a button given below for user to add their own post.
+Below Feed and My Posts there is a button given below for user to add their own post with same functionality.

 #### On top of the posts there is a search bar.